 Sighisoara is also famous for another thing.
 It’s the birthplace of the infamous Vlad the Impaler, the character tied to the Dracula myth and Bran castle.
 We spent a couple of hours exploring the city.
 We discovered a cool cemetery with ornate headstones on the top of the hill and its road meanders back down to the town center.

-Overall, it was great day seeing all the sights, albeit short, and exploring some off the beaten path locations like Viscri.
-If you’ve got a day to spare and based out of Brasov, this trip is a must do.
+Overall, it was a great day seeing all the sights, albeit short, and exploring some off the beaten path locations like Viscri.
+If you’ve got a day to spare and based out of Brasov, this trip is a must-do.
+If you’re based out of Bucharest then this trip is a no-brainer as well and I would even look into this 2-day itinerary for Bucharest if I were you.

 Explore Sighisoara, Rupea, and Viscri in a day.